 This means that the time you have left before you are due to be evicted is extended by 10 days plus the amount of time Ireland is at Level 5.

-These rules are set out in the Residential Tenancies Act 2020.
+The rules about the eviction ban are set out in the Residential Tenancies Act 2020 and the Residential Tenancies Act 2021.
 The Residential Tenancies Board (RTB) has a guidance document and FAQ’s about this legislation, where you can get general information about the eviction ban, as well as examples of how it applies.

 If you are threatened with eviction, you should call Threshold for advice.
 See 'Further information and contacts' below for other organisations that might be able to help you.